AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md

        </tbody>
       </table>

-1. In the **[!UICONTROL OTHER]** section, select what additional fields should be updated between linked items.
+1. In the **[!UICONTROL OTHER]** section, select which additional fields should be updated between linked items.

    1. Select an option to determine whether the fields you specify **[!UICONTROL Always]** or **[!UICONTROL Never]** update in [!DNL Jira] or [!DNL Workfront] when they are modified.